CLASS FOR ADULTS | 15 yrs+

 Instructor: Jen-Jen Lin Tai Chi moves slowly and gently with a calm mind, sometimes called meditation in motion.
 It applies the theory of yin and yang and strives the balance the body and mind.
 Learn basic breathing, stances, walking and beginning level Tai Chi low-impact exercise.

-Beginning (no experience required) Wednesdays, 10:00-11:00 am Ongoing (no class 3/26) Open Level (2 years+ experience) Wednesdays, 9:00-9:55 am Ongoing (no class 3/26) Sevier Park Community Center Drop-in: $4 |
+Beginning (no experience required) Wednesdays, 10:00-11:00 am On break until April 8 Open Level (2 years+ experience) Wednesdays, 9:00-9:55 am On break until April 8 Sevier Park Community Center Drop-in: $4 |

 DANCING WITH PARKINSON'S